RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 An empty [CP/M 16MB drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/TEMPLATE.CPM.zip) file is provided as a template.
 Unfortunately, the CP/M tools package doesn't properly extend CP/M drive files out to the full size of 16777216 bytes when it creates them on FATFS.
 Using (unzipping) this template, and renaming it as desired, on a FATFS drive is all that is needed to create a new CP/M drive on any PATA hard drive or Compact Flash card.

+FAT32 supports over 65,000 files in its root directory.
+Using a 2TB drive it is possible to store this many CP/M-IDE drives on one 2TB drive, but this upper limit hasn't been tested.

 ### CP/M TOOLS Usage

 CP/M drive files can be read and written using a host computer with any operating system, by using the [`cpmtools`](http://www.moria.de/~michael/cpmtools/) utilities, simply by inserting the PATA IDE drive in a USB drive caddy.